 Three sacred works by Joseph Haydn

-Oliver Brett conducts the Singers together with professional orchestra and soloists.
+Oliver Brett conducted the Singers together with professional orchestra and soloists.
 A recording can be heard here.